nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 UNOFAS data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning"> :exclamation: **Caution:**
 If your changes to the data file makes its format invalid, UNOFAS will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.

-Changing the `appointment` date to an invalid month (e.g. 13-13-2023) will cause an error and UNOFAS will not run.
-However, changing it to an invalid day (e.g. 31-02-2023), UNOFAS will update this date to the closest correct date (e.g. 28-02-2023).
+Certain edits to the file may also cause unexpected behaviours.
+Please only edit the file if you are confident that it is correct, and it is recommended to take a backup of the file before editing it.
 </div>

 ### Archiving data files `[coming in v2.0]`